murkl/arch-os/docs/README.md

 Two questions - keyboard and disk - the rest is read off the machine.
 No network needed.

+**Note:** _With Secure Boot on, switch it off in the firmware to start the image, and on again afterwards - the Recovery signs what it rebuilds with the machine's own keys._

 ## Maintenance

 <p><img src="screenshots/manager_menu.png" alt="The Arch OS System Manager"></p>